What to Give a Dog with Upset Stomach: 10 Remedies

 2. Don’t Change Your Dog’s Food Suddenly

-Completely switching a pet's diet all of a sudden can be the reason for a dog with an upset stomach.
+Completely switching a pet's diet suddenly can cause a dog to have an upset stomach.

 Any diet changes should happen gradually because a dog's stomach needs time to adjust to new ingredients.

 Also, food variety is rarely necessary for dogs as long as they get a well-balanced meal.
-More than variety, dogs need consistency when it comes to their diet.
+Dogs need consistency in their diet more than variety.

 If you are going to change your dog’s food, do it slowly over the course of 6-10 days.